JaciBrunning/imjac.in_ta-archived/modules/blog/jekyll/_posts/2019-01-10-structuring-frc-code.markdown

 categories: frc, code
 ---

 In all the buzz of build season, it's common that we forget what we're meant to be teaching.
 In terms of programming and coding skills, well-structured programs and good practice are often foregone in favour of unstructured spaghetti designed to 'just get the robot moving'.
-In this post, we'll be talking about how to solve the "mechanical team isn't ready yet" dependency problem.
+In this post, we'll be talking about how to structure our code for flexibility, reliability, and how to solve the "mechanical team isn't ready yet" dependency problem.

 <!-- excerpt -->